A 2-day event providing high-quality instruction to teach High Plains farmers and ranchers how to sustainably maximize profit from every acre of land.

 Anita Dille is a professor of Weed Ecology at Kansas State University.
 She conducts research to understand emergence, growth, competition and seedbank characteristics of important weed species in Kansas and uses that information to evaluate how cover crops, herbicide programs and tillage can be combined within integrated weed management programs for their control.
 Anita received her B.S. and M.S. degrees in Crop Science (weed science) at the University of Guelph in Ontario, Canada, and her Ph.D. in Agronomy (weed science) at the University of Nebraska-Lincoln.
 She has been teaching Weed Science courses and conducting research in the Agronomy Department at Kansas State University since 2000.

-Darrin Unruh grew up on a farm in Reno County Kansas running a 4010 John Deere tractor pulling a 4 bottom plow.
-Since then he has come full circle in terms of his views about soil health.
+I grew up on a farm in Reno County, Kansas, running a 4010 John Deere tractor pulling a 4-bottom plow.

 Why I believe soil health is important